dhupee/Indonesia-News-Aggregator/README.md

 - [x] Get news from Kompas
 - [X] Get news from Detik
 - [x] Better Docs
-- [ ] News Caching (Risk of me being IP blocked and how slow it is actually)
+- [ ] News Content Caching (Risk of me being IP blocked and how slow it is actually)
+- [ ] News Index Caching (I have some challenges in this one)

 ## Todo list